infrahq/infra/docs/security.md

 ## General Security
 ### HTTPS
-By default Infra and Infra engine communicate via encrypted HTTPS connections with validated certificates.
+By default Infra and Infra connector communicate via encrypted HTTPS connections with validated certificates.
 When using self-signed certificates, an error will be printed in the logs.
 Certificate validation can be strongly enforced using the `--force-tls-verify` flag.

 ### Authentication
 When users login to Infra as a valid user they are issued a session token with a 24 character secret that is randomly generated.
 The SHA256 hash of this token is stored server-side for token validation.
 This session token is stored locally under `~/.infra`.

 When a user connects to a cluster after login, Infra issues a new JWT signed with an ECDSA signature using P-521 and SHA-512.
-This JWT is verified by the engine.
+This JWT is verified by the connector.
 If JWT and the user role is valid at the destination, the user is granted access.

 ## Deployment
 When deploying Infra, we recommend Infra be deployed in its own namespace to minimize the deployment scope.